Transferring Credits in Languages Not Taught at MC

 Foreign Language Achievement Testing Service

 Brigham Young University Foreign Language Achievement Tests are available to matriculated Merrimack students who have acquired skills in foreign languages that are not offered for credit at Merrimack College.
 Students may earn up to 12 credits, to be determined by the registrar and the department of world languages and cultural studies based on test scores.
-Further information about the program may be obtained from the international academic counselor in the Office of International Student Support.
+Further information about the program may be obtained from Annette Visconti or Kelly Maccario in the Academic Success Center.

 College credit for international baccalaureate exams is subject to review.
 An official IB examination report is required for consideration.
 High Level exams with a score of 5 or better are considered for credit.
 Please contact the department of world languages and cultural studies at 978-837-5376 if you have IB-related transfer credit inquiries for a foreign language.
 The department will evaluate all relevant information and apply whatever transfer credits for which you qualify.